Degree53/Web-Team-Best-Practices/README.md

 Setting URL's is good practice.
 If we didn't do it, we'd have issues for example if we were to migrate our sites to another hosting provider.

-* Setting urls for environments (See Warren for assistance if it's not possible to do yourself)
+* Setting url's for environments (See Warren for assistance if it's not possible to do yourself)
     * Dev - http://{sitename-lowercase-hyphenated}-dev.degree53.com
     * Test - http://{sitename-lowercase-hyphenated}-test.degree53.com
     * UAT - http://{sitename-lowercase-hyphenated}-uat.degree53.com